DavidSaldivia/antupy/docs/source/tsg_settings.rst

 Simulation Settings (tsg.settings)
 ====================================

-The ``antupy.tsg.settings`` module provides time control and simulation parameter management for thermal and photovoltaic system simulations.
+The ``antupy.tsg.settings`` module provides time control and simulation parameter management for engineering system simulations.
 The core component is the ``TimeParams`` class, which defines temporal boundaries and timestep parameters for all simulation scenarios.

 Overview
 --------